IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/developer_guide.rst

 that the IFC graph state is well maintained.
 Typically, any authoring operation that does not use the API is likely to contain mistakes.

-Each module contains a Data class to extract various IFC data related to the IFC concept that the module relates to.
-The ``Data`` classes parse the complex IFC graph and convert it into a cache of primitive Python data.
-The ``Usecase`` clases perform a defined user operation.
 Here's an example of it in action:

 .. code-block:: python